tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/视频处理设置/模板设置_intl_en.md

 ## TESHD Template

 You can create a TESHD template and customize it according to your business needs.
-Select **TESHD** and click **Create Transcoding Template** to enter the custom template configuration page.
+Select **TESHD Template** and click **Create Transcoding Template** to enter the custom template configuration page.
 + Template name: enter up to 64 characters.
 Only letters, digits, spaces, underscores (_), hyphens (-), and periods (.) are supported
 + Container format: MP4, FLV, HLS
 + Configuration items: video and audio parameters